 ASPE is flexible in the method used to depreciate assets.
 The declining balance method using 40% would write off the value of the computers in approximately two years.
-This is very fast especially for a small company than is likely to use a computer for a longer period of time that a large company due to limited resources.
-Just because it will become obsolete quickly does not mean the business will not continue to use the computer.
-The impact of this is this would reduce the payment to James.
+This is very fast especially for a small company that is likely to use a computer for a longer period of time due to limited resources as compared to a larger company.
+Just because the computer may become obsolete quickly does not mean the business will not continue to derive benefit from the continued use of the computer.
+The impact of higher depreciation is a reduction in the payment to Dabika.
 If we look at consistency with other assets it would be appropriate to use the straight line method.
-Since again since this was a decision made only be Leanne maybe it should be excluded from the calculation or maybe they policy should be consistent with their other assets.
+We should inquire with Elicia as to her rationale for choosing declining balance instead of the straight-line depreciation method used for all other assets and determine the declining method reflects the actual usage of the asset (i.e. more of the asset used earlier on).
+Since again since this was a decision made only be Elicia maybe it should be excluded from the calculation or maybe the policy should be consistent with their other assets but further information is required.